 What if for whatever reason you don't meet the target or exceed it?
 Don't worry, because the training plan will be adapted again.
 If you've gone longer the next session will be smoother, and if you've towed for the next day it will be remembered that you need some more cane.

 At any time you can see how your week is going and what lies ahead.
 Within the available screens you can access the one that shows you the training time, compared to our weekly goal.

 In short, what you get is a concept that promises quite a lot.
 The plans are very simple to follow, which I think is more than appropriate for the user that Suunto 3 Fitness is intended for.
 And it's a good detail to be able to see what the workout is for the next few days directly on the clock, something that as I say the Amazfit doesn't do.

 In the daily activity tracking part, Suunto 3 Fitness again receives all the functions that can be found in its range brothers.
 To review all these functions, if you like, let's look at what it offers in the menu and what data it records.

-Everything related to the activity tracking part can be found at the "bottom" of the menu.
-By tapping the lower right button, the first thing we find is the instantaneous pulse measurement screen.
-On this screen you can check your current heart rate.
-Additionally, by pressing the central button, you can review the heart rate of the last 12 hours in a quite elegant and complete graph.
+Everything related to the activity tracking part is located in the "bottom" part of the menu.
+By tapping the bottom right button the first thing we find is the instant pulse measurement screen.
+In this screen you can check your current heart rate.
+Additionally, by pressing the center button, podrás review the heart rate of the last 12 hours in a rather elegant and complete graph.

 Suunto 3 Fitness doesn't have a constant heart rate monitor as we can see in other models.
 It takes one monitor every ten minutes, so as not to over-punish the autonomy.
 But this is not the worst part, since having a perfectly constructed graph won't be a detail that interests the vast majority of users either.